-^{} Jai Singh's retreat from Bijapur: Starts 5th Jan, 1666-in five marches reaches the bank of the Bhima-battle of 11th Jan.
+^{} Jai Singh's retreat from Bijapur: Starts 5th Jan.
+1666-in five marches reaches the bank of the Bhima-battle of 11th Jan.
 (A.N.
 1000), halt for 4 or 5 days near Mangalvide-marches towards Parenda about 16th Jan.-battle of Lohri on the bank of the Bhima on 22nd.
-Jan.-arrives at Sultanpur.
-27th January.
+Jan.-arrives at Sultanpur, 27th January.
 (H.A.
 233, 214b-215a.)
-I cannot find Lohri in the Atlas, but there is a Loha 23 m. s. of Parenda.
-Or, it may be Bhosri, 9 m. due west of Sultanpur (Sh.
+1 cannot find Lohri in the Atlas, but there is a Loha 23 m. s. of Parenda.
+Or, it may be Bhosri, 9 m. due west of Sultanpur.
+(Sh.
 39 S. E.)

-effect: the Bijapuri division under Sharza Khan evacuated the imperial territory and ioined the army under Abdul Muhammad (the wazir) which was following lai Singh.
-But in this month of January, four great misfortunes befell the Mughals.
-First, when about the 12th, a brave Afghan captain named Sikandar (the brother of Fath lang Khan) was convoving provisions material and munitions to the army of lai Singh, a superior Bijapuri force under Sharza Khan slipped round lai Singh and after covering 5 days' march in two days, surprised him at a place (Degaon, according to Dilkasha, 57) eight miles south of Parenda.
+effect: the Bijapuri division under Sharza Khan evacuated the imperial territory and joined the army under Abdul Muhammad (the wazir) which was following lai Singh.
+But in this month of January, four creat misfortunes befell the Mughals.
+First, when about the 12th, a brave Afghan captain named Sikandar (the brother of Fath Jang Khan) was convoving provisions material and munitions to the army of lai Singh, a superior Bijapuri force under Sharza Khan slipped round lai Singh and after covering 5 days' march in two days, surprised him at a place (Degaon, according to Dilkasha, 57) eight miles south of Parenda.
 To the enemy's invitation to desert to them, this loyal officer replied, "The only place where I can meet you is the battle field."
 Hopelessly outnumbered, he disdained to flee, dismounted, and fought with bow and sword, and then "with daggers and finally with his bare fists," till he was cut down.
-His son and some clansmen were picked up wounded and held as prisoners at Sholapur, and all his rich convov was plundered.
-Jai Singh ascribed this disaster to the disloyal negligence of the commandant of Parenda failure.
-Five days after parting from Jai Singh on the bank of the Bhima, he had reached Panhala and assaulted it three hours before dawn.
-But the garrison were on the alert and a thousand Marathas fell down, killed or wounded.
-When the rising sun lit up the scene, Shivaji found it madness to continue the struggle, and retired baffled to his own fort of Khelna (Vishalgarh), 27 miles westwards.
-But his troops continued to ravage that quarter and succeeded in drawing and detaining there 6,000 Bijapuris under Siddi Masaud and Randaula Khan.
-(H.A.
-84 b.-85 a.)
+His son and some clansmen were picked up wounded and held as prisoners at Sholapur, and all his rich convoy was plundered.
+Jai Singh ascribed this disaster to the disloyal negligence of the commandant of Parenda.